chaqui/cooperativa/README.md

 - [Laravel Setup](#laravel-setup)

 ## Introduction
-Cooperativa is a project aimed at [brief description of the project].
-It helps users to [main functionality or purpose].
+Cooperativa is a project for managing a cooperative society.
+It is built with Laravel and Vue.js.

 ## Installation
 To install the project, follow these steps: